Mental Health Facilities Platte County, MO

 Rodgers Health Behavioral Health - 2.2 miles from Platte, MO

-Rodgers Health Behavioral Health is a mental health facility in Jackson County, MO, located at 825 Euclid Avenue in the 64124 zip code.
+Rodgers Health Behavioral Health is a mental health clinic in Jackson County, MO, located at 825 Euclid Avenue, 64124.
 Rodgers Health Behavioral Health provides outpatient treatment.
-Rodgers Health Behavioral Health provides psychotropic medication, dialectical behavior therapy and trauma therapy to seniors 65 or older, children / adolescents and young adults.
-Additional services offered by Rodgers Health Behavioral Health consist of integrated primary care services, case management and illness management and recovery.
+Rodgers Health Behavioral Health offers behavior modification, group therapy and dialectical behavior therapy to adults, young adults and seniors 65 or older.
+Additional services offered at Rodgers Health Behavioral Health include court-ordered outpatient treatment, suicide prevention services and education services.

 Learn More